Aminul-97/normalization-java/normalization_with_java_and_griddb.md

 ```
 You may need to change these connection specifics based on your GridDB installation.

-After you successfully create your connection.
-It's time to create a container.
+Once you have successfully created your connection, it's time to create a collection.

 ```java
 Collection coll = store.putCollection("House", House.class);
 ```
-Here, we're creating a collection object `coll` for the container `House`.
+Here, we created a collection object `coll` for the container `House`.

 ## Push Data to GridDB
 Now we have our GridDB schema and our connection is ready to go.